fromagequipu/BDD-S7/README.md

     The organizers must manually check whether a student meets the payment deadline.
     The organizers must manually send email reminders to the students.

-For this reason, we want to develop a software, called SkisatiResa, that the organizers can use to manage the registrations in an efficient way.
+For this reason, we want to develop a software, called SkisatiResa, that the organizers can use to manage the regisedijomqienfmlisehgosenlkgstrations in an efficient way.

 The architecture of SkisatiResa is shown in the following Figure: